cloudquery-policies/k8s/nsa_cisa_v1/docs/pod_security/allow_privileged_escalation_disabled.md

 Ensure that containers are not allowed privilege escalation, by checking `allowPrivilegeEscalation` is set to false.

-This includes DeamonSets, Deploymnets, Jobs, Pods and Replicaset
+This includes DeamonSets, Deployments, Jobs, Pods and Replicaset

 # Rationale